GoogleCloudPlatform/flask-talisman/README.rst

 Note that the Feature Policy is still a `draft https://wicg.github.io/feature-policy/` but is `supported in some form in most browsers
 <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy#Browser_compatibility>`_.
-Please note this has been `renamed Permissions Policy <https://github.com/w3c/webappsec-feature-policy/issues/359>`_ in the latest draft by at this writing, browsers and this extension only supports the Feature-Policy HTTP Header name.
+Please note this has largely been `renamed Permissions Policy <https://github.com/w3c/webappsec-feature-policy/issues/359>`_ in the latest draft and some features are likely to move to Document Policy.
+At this writing, browsers only supports the Feature-Policy HTTP Header name.
+See the `Permissions Policy`_ and `Document Policy`_ sections should you wish to set these.

 Geolocation Example
 ~~~~~~~~~~~~~~~~~~~